Practitioner Motives to Use Different Hyperparameter Optimization Methods: Results

-\emph{Available compute resources} refers to the amount of compute resources available for HPO.
-Practitioners choose manual tuning when faced with limited available compute resources.
-They perceive that in combination with a high level of model comprehension, they can outperform programmatic HPO methods.
-If the available compute resources are too scarce, the exploration of large search spaces is not possible.
-Practitioners need to reduce the search space, decrease the number of necessary function evaluations, or decrease computational cost per function evaluation (e.g.,~by low-fidelity approximations) to still perform HPO.
-To decrease the number of necessary function evaluations, three scientists stated to have used manual tuning as they were able to predict the impact of specific hyperparameter values on model performance.
-Given limited available compute resources and a degree of ML model comprehension, the scientists perceived manual tuning as superior compared to Bayesian optimization and random search.
+\emph{Available compute resources} refers to the amount of compute resources available for \ac{HPO}.
+Practitioners choose manual tuning when faced with constrained available compute resources.
+They perceive that in combination with a high degree of \ac{ML} model understanding, they can outperform programmatic \ac{HPO} methods.
+If the available compute resources are too scarce, exploration of large search spaces is hard.
+Practitioners need to reduce search spaces, decrease the number of necessary function evaluations, or decrease computational cost per function evaluation (\eg~by low-fidelity approximations) to be able to perform \ac{HPO}.
+To decrease the number of necessary function evaluations, three scientists stated to have used manual tuning because they were able to predict the influence of hyperparameter values on \ac{ML} model performance.
+Given constrained available compute resources and a sufficient degree of \ac{ML} model understanding, scientists in this study perceived manual tuning as superior to Bayesian optimization and random search.

-Two interviewees chose HPO methods depending on the \emph{cost of the objective function} they sought to optimize (i.e.,~training of an ML model).
-The cost of the objective function refers to the amount of compute resources required to evaluate a single point within the hyperparameter space.
-Similar to limited compute resources, the interviewees chose manual tuning when faced with expensive objective functions.
-When the interviewees perceived their level of model comprehension as high, they found manual tuning more efficient.
+Two interviewees chose \ac{HPO} methods depending on the \emph{cost of the objective function} they sought to optimize (\ie~training of an \ac{ML} model).
+The cost of the objective function refers to the amount of compute resources required to evaluate a single point within the hyperparameter value space.
+Similar to constrained compute resources, the interviewees chose manual tuning when faced with too expensive objective functions.
+When the interviewees perceived their degree of \ac{ML} model understanding as high, they deemed manual tuning more efficient.

-\emph{HPO method traceability} refers to the extent to which a sequence of sample points can be backtracked or predicted by the practitioner, which requires that the selection of samples by the HPO method is comprehensible for and reproducible by practitioners.
+\emph{\ac{HPO} method traceability} refers to the extent to which a sequence of sample points can be backtracked or predicted by the practitioner, which requires that the selection of samples by the \ac{HPO} method is comprehensible for and reproducible by practitioners.

-\emph{HPO setup readiness} refers to the degree to which HPO libraries and test environments are ready to use (e.g.,~preinstalled HPO libraries on the cluster).
-Some of our study participants stated to not be willing to set up new HPO tools but rather use already set up tooling, regardless of the quality produced by the corresponding HPO method.
+\emph{\ac{HPO} setup readiness} refers to the degree to which \ac{HPO} tools and test environments are ready to use (\eg~preinstalled \ac{HPO} tools on the cluster).
+Some of the study participants stated to be unwilling to set up new \ac{HPO} tools but rather use already set up tooling, regardless of the quality produced by the corresponding \ac{HPO} method.